pycui/universal-api/README.md

 ```

 ## Warning
-This library will execute external code in your local machine.
+This library will execute unverified code in your local machine.
 It's **NOT** safe to run in production (or really, any serious environment).

 ## Notes
 By default this library uses OpenAI GPT API.
-You can modify environment variables like `OPENAI_BASE_URL` to use other LLM endpoints (e.g. Anyscale Endpoint), which allows you to run on other models like the LLama series.
+You can modify environment variables like `OPENAI_BASE_URL` to use other LLM endpoints (e.g. Anyscale Endpoint), which allows you to run on other models like the LLaMa series.
+It's also possible to use local LLMs.